 However, the term MMC has now been regularised by a government working group, hopefully leading to a clearer and more widely accepted understanding of MMC, what it incorporates and the different forms it can take.

-The MMC Definition Framework is a new framework consisting of 7 categories.
-Its aim is to create better understanding of ‘Modern Methods of Construction’ used in housebuilding through a regularised terminology.
+The Modern Method of Construction Definition Framework is a new framework consisting of 7 categories.
+Its aim is to create a better understanding of ‘Modern Methods of Construction’ used in housebuilding through a regularised terminology.

 The MMC Definition Framework covers all types of pre-manufacturing, site based materials and process innovation.

 Before discussing categories, the MMC Definition Framework outlines four types of buildings:

 It also lists material type, which only apply to structural categories 1-4a:

 There are 7 categories within the MMC Definition Framework.

 Category 1 – Pre-Manufacturing - 3D primary structural systems